99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/1f266a95-fd6f-474a-ab9a-2ca2036e5ea4">
 With lambda for table -> DynamoDB Stream -> AWS Lambda event mapping source polls from it

 DynamoDB TTL: time to live delete item after an expiry timestamp.
 Ex to delete session data.
 It takes up to 48hrs after the TTL for it to get deleted.
+Or deleted after the user logged out of the system.

 DynamoDB Transactions: all-or-nothing operations.
 THE QUERY IS TRANSACTIONAL NOT THE TABLE, You dont need to update the table
 In read mode it can be consistent/strong consistent/"transactional"